-Intensity Modulated Radiation Therapy is a more precise form of delivering radiation to an affected area, in turn sparing the healthy tissues around the tumor.
-Now implemented in nationwide hospitals, the relatively new procedure is one of the most precise forms of externally-delivered radiation therapy.
+Intensity Modulated Radiation Therapy is a more precise form of delivering radiation, sparing healthy tissues around a tumor.
+Now implemented in hospitals nationwide, the relatively new procedure is one of the most precise forms of externally-delivered radiation therapy.

 Gene therapy, which uses laboratory-modified viruses that activate the immune system and kill cancerous cells, is still in the experimental phase.
 Although not yet widespread, clinical trials have yielded promising results.
 Clinical trials are also exploring the effectiveness of photodynamic therapy, which exposes sensitive cancerous cells to light that can kill them, and immunotherapy, a technique that manipulates the patient's immune system into attacking the antigens in cancerous cells.

 A current immunotherapy clinical trial is evaluating TroVax in pleural mesothelioma patients.
 TroVax is an anti-cancer vaccine designed to stimulate the immune system to fight cancerous cells containing the protein 5T4, widely found in mesothelioma cancer cells.
 This Phase II trial is administering TroVax before, during and after combined chemotherapy treatment with Alimta and Cisplatin to see if the addition of TroVax improves overall survival.